natenka/pyneng-book-en/docs/source/book/10_useful_functions/filter.rst

 As a rule, you can use list comprehension instead of ``filter``.

-Examples similar to those above in list comprehension variant.
+Examples similar to those above in list comprehension version.

 Return only those strings that contain numbers: